pyrocko/grond/docs/source/report/index.rst

 Generate reports
 ----------------

-When an inversion is finished you can create and open the report with:
+When an inversion is finished and with a set-up project structure you can create and open the report with:

 .. code-block:: sh

     grond report -so <rundir>

-You can look up the meaning of ``-so`` with ``grond report --help``
+The flags ``-s`` will spin up a webserver and ``-o`` will open the browser; more information is given from ``grond report --help``.

 Plot types